To be eligible for on-campus housing, you must meet the following requirements:

 You may cancel your housing request via online services through the full room and board refund deadline for your session.
 After this date, you must submit a signed course registration changes and Summer School housing cancellation form to the Housing Office.
 Email and telephone requests are not accepted.
 No other method of notification, including failure to move in or verbal notification, is accepted.
 If you drop or withdraw from all Summer School courses, you are no longer eligible for housing (see Course Changes and Withdrawals).

-Secondary School Program students: if you wish to cancel housing but remain enrolled in courses, you must submit a written cancellation request to the Secondary School Program Office for approval.
+Secondary School Program students: if you wish to cancel housing but remain enrolled in courses, you must contact the Secondary School Program Office for approval.

 Pre-College Program students: you must live in on-campus housing.